MSE2202/Lab1/docs/MSEduino-assembly.md

     <img src="figs/Step03.jpg" alt="step 3" width="72%"/>

 15. Solder the six-pin load switch (U1) into place.
 Be careful to align the dot that marks pin 1 with the dot on the PCB.
+Start by soldering one pin and, if necessary, **carefully** adjusting alignment.
+Note that the pins are very delicate so be sure that the solder has melted before attempting to shift the chip.
+Once the alignment looks good, solder the remaining 5 pins. **Do not worry about any solder bridges until all pins have been soldered**.
+If any pins are bridged with solder (i.e., connected together), use solder wick and/or a solder sucker to remove excess solder.
+Use a multimeter to test the continuity between adjacent pins.

     <img src="figs/Step04.jpg" alt="step 4" width="72%"/>
     <img src="figs/load_switch_zoom.jpg" alt="load switch" width="72%">